mitsuba-renderer/drjit/src/python/docstr.rst

     <https://developer.nvidia.com/nsight-systems>`__.
 The operation is a no-op when
     no profile collection tool is attached.

-    Note the difference between this context manager and :py:ref:`dr.profile_enable()
+    Note the difference between this context manager and :py:func:`dr.profile_enable()
     <profile_enable>`, which enables targeted profiling of a smaller region of code
     (as opposed to profiling the entire program).